 The pillow is made up of two parts, the “Magic Core” and the “Infused Cooling Layer” (parts named by HIBR).
 The Magic Core has gel capsules embedded in the memory foam, and the Infused Cooling Layer is a layer actually connected to the Magic Core to allow the pillow to breathe.

 The HIBR pillow is memory foam, and comes compressed.
-This means you’ll need to give the pillow some time to take shape.
+This means sleepers will need to give the pillow some time to take shape.
 Watch me unbox the pillow in the video below:

 The pillow takes general shape pretty quickly, but I gave it few hours before I slept on it to let it take shape and firmness.

 After it decompresses, the pillow actually looks great, almost exactly like it does on the website.
 This is great to see, unfortunately a lot of pillows don’t look as good as they do on the website/tv upon arrival.
 See the decompressed HIBR pillow below:

 There aren’t too many pillows specifically targeting side sleepers, so I was interested to see how it actually fit when laying on the side.